phildavis17/writing/fizzbuzz/FizzBuzz.md

 ```
 There are other ways to break this down (some of which we'll talk about later on), but this is certainly good enough to start.

-## Let's write some code
+## Let's get Fizzing (and Buzzing)

-### If
+### The nitty-gritty
-Now that we have a plan, we have to actually figure out how to do this.
+Now that we have a big-picture plan, we have to actually figure out how to do the interesting stuff.
+We need to check a number for divisibility, and get the function to return the right thing depending on the outcome of those divisibility checks.
+We can use the modulo operator, `%` in Python, to determine whether a number is divisible by our factors.
+`a % b` will return the remainder when a is divided by b.
+If this value is zero, a is evenly divisible by b.
+So that's how our divisibility check will work.

+Now we have to make the function return the right thing for the right numbers.
+While there are only two factors we care about, are actually *four* conditions we need to consider:
+ - The number is divisible by neither 3 nor 5
+ - The number is divisible by 3, but not 5
+ - The number is divisible by 5, but not 3
+ - The number is divisible by both 3 and 5

+The first tool to reach for when dealing with multiple conditions is `if` statements, so let's reach for them.

+### FizzBuzz using `if`
+We write series of `if` and `elif` statements that handle all 4 possibilities, with each conditional leading to a `return` statement that feeds the appropriate output to our driver function.
+We can employ some mathematical efficiency here, too.
+If a number is divisible by both x and y, it is also divisible by the least common multiple of x and y, so instead of testing divisibility with both 3 and 5, we can simply test for 15.
+We do need to be mindful when coding this up, though.
-Python evaluates if statements from top to bottom, and will execute the first condition that is met, so we need to put the most specific case first.
-For us, this is the '15' case.
-If we put the 3 or 5 case first,
+Python evaluates `if` statements from top to bottom, and will execute the first condition that is met.
+If we write out our conditions in the order we listed them above, we're going to have a problem.
+Since numbers that are divisible by 15 are divisible by 3, and the 3 condition is encountered first, that's the condition that will trigger.
+We'll get "Fizz" when we want "FizzBuzz."
+Luckily, the solution here is simple.
+All we need to do is change the order, from *most specific* to *most general*.
+Our most specific condition is the 15 case, so we'll start there.
+This way, Python will only ever check for 3 or 5 after ruling out 15,
+Then we'll do 3 and 5, and finally, an `else` to catch all the numbers that aren't divisible by 3 or 5.

 ```python
 def fizzbuzz_if(n: int) -> str: